otam-mato/projects_landing_page/README.md

 <br>

-Inspired by the idea to take the same sample NodeJS web application and juggle it applying diverse DevOps and Cloud technologies.
+Just took the same sample NodeJS web application and juggled it applying diverse DevOps and Cloud technologies.

 <br>